microsoft/AcademicContent/Labs/Content in draft/Blockchain (Rate My Professor)/Blockchain on Azure.md

 	_Opening the Azure cloud shell_

-1. Press **Shift+Insert**  to paste the ```ssh``` command that is on the clipboard into the cloud shell.
+1. Make sure **Bash** is the language selected in the upper-left corner of the cloud shell.
+Press **Shift+Insert**  to paste the ```ssh``` command that is on the clipboard into the cloud shell.
 Then press **Enter** to execute the command.
 If you are prompted with a security warning informing you that the authenticity of the host can't be established and asking if you want to connect anyway, type "yes" and press **Enter**.

 1. When prompted for a password, enter the password you entered in Exercise 1, Step 3.